gramener/gramex-guide/auth/README.md

     # by adding :key=value:key=value:... to path.
 For example:
     # path: localhost:6379:0:password=your-password
     expiry: 31          # Session cookies expiry in days
-    flush: 5            # Not relevant for redis stores these are live
+    # flush: 5          # Redis stores are live.
+No flush required
     purge: 86400        # Delete old sessions periodically (in seconds)
 ```